Casey John Kotchman

 - Bats Left, Throws Left

 - Height 6' 3", Weight 210 lb.

 - High School Seminole (FL) High School

 - Debut May 9, 2004

 - Born February 22, 1983 in St. Petersburg, FL USA

-During spring training in 2007, the Angels turned three triple plays, an unusually high amount, and Kotchman was involved in all three.
+During spring training in 2007, the Angels turned three triple plays, an unusually high number, and Kotchman was involved in all three.
 He had his best season that year, hitting .296 with 37 doubles and 11 homers in 443 at-bats.
 In mid-season 2008, he was traded to the Atlanta Braves in the deal that brought Mark Teixeira to Los Angeles.
 He was hitting .287 in 100 games at the time, but struggled with the Braves, being limited to a .231 batting average with 2 home runs in 43 games, mostly due to his .149 average through the first 22 games with Atlanta.
-Still, he retained his job as the Braves starting first baseman in 2009, but only until the trading deadline.
-On July 31, the Braves sent him to the Boston Red Sox as they re-acquired their former starting first baseman, Andy LaRoche.
+Still, he retained his job as the Braves' starting first baseman in 2009, but only until the trading deadline.
+On July 31st, the Braves sent him to the Boston Red Sox as they re-acquired their former starting first baseman, Andy LaRoche.
 For his part, Kotchman became a bench player for the Sox, mainly being used as a pinch hitter and late-inning defensive replacement as Kevin Youkilis and Victor Martinez shared the playing time at first base.

 Kotchman had 274 consecutive errorless games at first, from 2008 to 2010.
 He broke Kevin Youkilis's record by 36.
 He also set a major league record by handling 2379 total chances flawlessly at first base during that streak.